Stinger - Chapter 1

 “Yeah.”

-“Yeah, they were asking eight, but he told me he’d consider six.”
+“Yeah, they’re asking eight, but he told me he’d consider six.”

 “So, he said six over the phone?
 You think you got any wiggle room?”

 “I hate this part,” Gar admitted.
 “I’m just gonna assume that’s the bottom.
-You couldn’t buy a motorcycle for that price.”
+Probably couldn’t buy a decent motorcycle for that price.”

 “True,” Murph nodded.
-“But a motorcycle doesn’t suck your money dry every season.”
+“But a motorcycle doesn’t suck your money dry every season—if you live.”

 Gar ignored the jab.
-“I’m set on getting it, and the price feels fair.
-I want to feel good about the whole transaction.
-So, I’ll just walk in and hand him the money.
-I’ll ask about the sails and paperwork first.”
+“I’m set on getting it.
+The price is fair, and I want to feel good about the whole transaction.
+I’ll ask about the sails and paperwork when I meet him and if that’s all square, I’ll hand him the money.”

 Murph hesitated.
-Then, casually: “Does Ashley know you’re getting this boat yet?”
+Then, casually: “Does Ashley know you’re getting this boat?”

-Murph watched him carefully.
+Murph studied him.
 “Think she’ll be okay with it?”

-Gar swallowed hard.
+Gar swallowed.
 “Yeah.
 I guess I just go on.”

 “Yeah, he called and said they’re renting the Mumford cottage again for two weeks.”